Nakshatra05/Arcanum/README.md

 * Intents specify multiple allowed pools
 * The execution route is selected **at execution time**
-* Routing choice is enforced by hooks, not executors
+* Routing constraints are enforced by hooks, not executors

-This prevents reliable pre-simulation of price impact.
+This prevents reliable pre-simulation of price impact and routing behavior.

 ---